danielsharvey/nx-node-esm-plugin/README.md

 3. Invoke the selected Node file with module resolution and require loaders customised to utilise these mappings.

+Use the `--verbose` flag or `NX_VERBOSE_LOGGING` environment variable when running Nx to see logs of the mappings and the module resolution / loader activity.

 (**) The task graph algorithm is based on a more recent Nx changes enabled by the `NX_BUILDABLE_LIBRARIES_TASK_GRAPH` environment variable (not required to be set for this plugin) - see